Claudia enjoys traveling and sharing her travel tips with readers.

-Before you go make sure your phone settings are how you want them to be when you enter the country.
+Before you go, make sure your phone settings are set up for when you enter the country.

 Also, I'm not sure why, but my GPS didn't seem to work well in Canada.
-After we entered the country we looked up directions for our destination town of Niagara-on-the-Lake (our first stop before we went to our hotel) and followed them.
+After we entered, we looked up directions for our destination town of Niagara-on-the-Lake (our first stop before we went to our hotel) and followed them.
 We ended up at a massive hockey stadium.
-We tried again and it just didn't work so we ended up asking someone for directions.
+We tried again and it just didn't work, so we ended up asking someone for directions.